 The monastery has a very high profile as the largest functioning monastic institution in Tibet.
 The monks, however, can be somewhat cool.
 If you are seeking spiritual enlightenment, Tashi Lhunpo might not be the best place to begin your quest.

-The monastery was established in 1268 and is designed defensively, with watch towers on each of the corners of its high walls and it is one of Tibet most impressive construction sights.
+The monastery was established in 1268 and is designed defensively, with watchtowers on each of the corners of its high walls and it is one of Tibet’s most impressive construction sights.
 Before the Cultural Revolution, Sakya Monastery had one of the largest monastic communities in Tibet.
-As usual, morning is the best time to visit as more chapels are open.
+As usual, the morning is the best time to visit as more chapels are open.

-Directly ahead from the east-wall main entrance is the entry to the inner court yard.
+Directly ahead from the east-wall main entrance is the entrance to the inner courtyard.
 The dusty, somewhat pedestrian looking courtyard is a bit of a disappointment after the grandeur of the outside walls but things pick up again as you enter the main assembly hall (Lhakhang Chenmo) a huge structure with walls 16m high and 3.5m thick.

-One characteristic feature of the Sakya region is the colouring of its buildings.
+One characteristic feature of the Sakya region is the coloring of its buildings.
 Unlike the standard whitewashing that you see elsewhere in Tibet, Sakya’s buildings are ash grey with white and red vertical stripes.
-The colouring symbolises the Rig Sum Gompo (the trinity of bodhisattvas) and stands as a mark of Sakya authority.
+The coloring symbolizes the Rig Sum Gompo (the trinity of bodhisattvas) and stands as a mark of Sakya authority.
 Sakya literally means ‘pale earth’.